The Step-By-Step Guide To Email Automation.

 Before you begin, you’ll need to select an email automation software to use for your email campaigns.
-There are many great services out there, but for affiliate marketing, AWeber is without a doubt the best.
+There are many great services out there, but AWeber is without a doubt the best for affiliate marketing.

 Firstly, not all services allow affiliate marketing.
 Secondly, many only offer some features at the low-cost plans, so you need to upgrade to take full advantage of the automation.
 None of that is an issue with AWeber.

-Here’s a list with some of the advantages with AWeber:
+Here’s a list of some of the advantages with AWeber:

 - Allows affiliate marketing.